Carbon Pricing Bill Tracker

-There have been eight different carbon pricing bills introduced in the 116th Congress.
+More than 10 different carbon pricing bills have been introduced in the past few years.
 The RFF Carbon Pricing Bill Tracker conveniently reviews these proposals.
 This comparison tool demonstrates where there is and is not agreement on the array of policy options for implementing a price on carbon dioxide emissions (please see Carbon Pricing 101 for a discussion of these options).

 We will continue to update this comparison tool as new bills are introduced throughout the term of the current Congress.